Today's Top Gainer

 Pursuant to Section 134(5) of the Companies Act, 2013 with respect to Directors Responsibility Statement, it is hereby confirmed:

-a) that in the preparation of the accounts for the Financial Year ended 31" March, 2018, the applicable Accounting Standards had been followed along with proper explanation relating to material departures;
+a) that in the preparation of the annual accounts for the Financial Year ended 31 March, 2019, the applicable Accounting Standards had been followed along with proper explanation relating to material departures;

 b) that the Directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the Profit and Loss of the Company for the year under review;